reduxjs/redux-toolkit/docs/usage/usage-with-typescript.md

 If you actually _need_ that type, unfortunately there is no other way than manual casting.

-### Type safety with extraReducers
+### Type safety with `extraReducers`

 Like in `createReducer`, the `extraReducers` map object is not easy to fully type.
-So, like with `createReducer`, you can also use a _builder callback_ style for that.
-(See example above.)
+So, like with `createReducer`, you may also use the "builder callback" approach for defining the reducer object argument.
+See [the `createReducer` section above](#createReducer) for an example.